 Eventually you'll have enough practice under your belt, and the process of rigging will become easier and easier.
 You'll stop forgetting important pieces that aren't so obvious to begin with.

 Rigging Academy Time Commitment

-Rigging Academy is an instant access course and can be tough to determine how many hours you will spend taking this course.
-If you spent about 15 hours a week working through the material, you could expect to complete all the lessons and practice in about 6-9 weeks.
+Rigging Academy is an instant access course, and it can be tough to determine how many hours you will spend on the lessons.
+If you put in about 15 hours per week working through the material, you could expect to complete all the lessons and practice in about 6-9 weeks.
 This will vary from person to person, depending on how easily you grasp specific concepts.
 Altogether you will likely spend around 135 hours working on Rigging Academy lessons and projects.